Frequently asked questions relating to the 2019 Bonus Declaration

-These FAQs have been designed for former Equitable Life Annuity Customers who would like more information on the 2018 Bonus Declaration.
+These FAQs have been designed for former Equitable Life Annuity Customers who'd like more information on the 2019 Bonus Declaration.

 No, your plan conditions do not allow you to change your Anticipated Bonus Rate.